rprops/Ramlibacter--CW/README.md

-# Metagenomic analysis of low-conductivity cooling water
+# Metagenomic analysis of phosphate-limited cooling water

 Repository for the analysis of *Ramlibacter sp.* and *Bacteroidetes sp.* metagenome assembled genomes (MAGs) from secondary cooling water of the BR2 nuclear test reactor (Mol, Antwerp, Belgium).